pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 ```
 Essentially for any video unavailable on YouTube, I would attempt to download it from Ragtag (using the direct links that I had saved from earlier).

-I would always try downloading from YouTube through yt-dlp first as Ragtag was being overloaded at the time with people rushing to save content before the day it would shut down.
+I would always try downloading from YouTube through yt-dlp first as Ragtag was being overloaded with people rushing to save content before the day it would shut down.

 Ragtag stores videos as `.mkv` files so once they were downloaded I converted them over to `.webm` so that videos from YouTube and Ragtag would be in the same format.
 As far as I'm aware WEBM is a subset of MKV, so it was just a matter of changing the containers.